 Ready, Set, GO!

 The faster that your metabolism runs, the more calories you will burn.
-The more than you burn; the easier it is for you to lose weight.
+The more you burn, the easier it is for you to lose weight.
 You can make your metabolism work even harder with these helpful tips.
-To boost your metabolism, follow some of these helpful suggestions to throw yours into overdrive.
+To boost your metabolism, follow these 9 helpful suggestions to throw yourself into overdrive.

 1. Pump Up the Intensity

 This will help you to exercise for less time while still maintaining the same high results.
-For example exercise for 5 minutes at a rate of 3.5 mph.
-Increase the speed to 4 mph for 60 seconds then go back down to 3.5 mph for 90 seconds.
+For example, exercise for 5 minutes at a rate of 3.5 mph.
+Increase the speed to 4 mph for 60 seconds, then go back down to 3.5 mph for 90 seconds.
 Repeat this sequence throughout your workout.
-To make it more challenging, increase the pace or the incline throughout the workout too.
+To make it more challenging, increase the pace or the incline throughout the workout.

 2. Consume More Omega-3

-Omegas 3’s are responsible for balance the blood sugar in the body.
+Omegas 3’s are responsible for balancing the blood sugar in the body.
 They also reduce inflammation in the body and help to regulate your metabolism.
 According to an Obesity Research study, they have been known to resist the hormone leptin, which is linked to how fast fat is burned.

 3. Drink Green Tea

+Green tea has had medicinal value for thousands of years in China and Japan.
 With its polyphenols antioxidants, Health.com reports that catechin, an active ingredient in the tea, boosts metabolism.
 Drinking green tea extract may increase fat burning, prevent cardiovascular disease, relieve digestive symptoms, and improves brain function.
-It helps to distribute energy or heat, digestion, and to improve the oxidation of fat leading to increased weight loss.
+It helps to distribute energy or heat, digestion, and improve fat oxidation, leading to increased weight loss.

 It can be frustrating.
-You slash your calories and your body goes into the reserve and starts storing.
+You slash your calories, and your body goes into the reserve and starts storing.
 Ensure you’re eating enough to match your resting metabolic rate (usually 1,300-1,500 calories daily).

 Eating a good breakfast each morning is important, so your body doesn’t go into starvation mode.
 This helps to jump-start the metabolism for the day.
-Try a mix of lean protein with complex carbs and healthy fats such as an omelet with one egg yolk, two egg whites, mixed vegetables with some steel cut oats and berries, and fish oil.
+Try a mix of lean protein with complex carbs and healthy fats, such as an omelet with one egg yolk, two egg whites, mixed vegetables with some steel-cut oats and berries, and fish oil.

 6. Up Your Cold Water Intake